janelia-cellmap/cellmap-segmentation-challenge/README.md

 ```

 For more information on the available options and how training works, see the `README.md` in the `examples` folder, as well as the documentation in `examples/train_2D.py` and `examples/train_3D.py`.

+Once you are satisfied with your model, you can use it to make predictions, as discussed in the next section.

 # Predict on test data